ibralyousef/ibralyousef.github.io/_posts/2024-09-28-computational-phys.md

 3. I need to solve schrodinger's equation for each time and space steps, and get the wavefunctions $\Psi(x,t)$ as a 2D list of my whole system of $x$ and $t$.
 4. Plot whatever I want, investigate different potentials, etc.

+For Mathematica, check this [term project notebook](/Files/Mathematica/PhysicsTrainingNotebook.nb) prepared by Dr. Khodja, an Assistant Professor of Physics @ ```KFUPM```

 ## My Undergrad Projects: Mathematica

 You can find all of my undergraduate Mathematica notebooks on [my github](https://github.com/ibralyousef/UnderGrad/tree/main/00_Mathematica), most of them are well documented but some are badly maintained.
 You can ask me about the specific of any one of them and I will gladly help.
-Here is a list
+Here is a list of some interesting ones, labeled with the level of physics knowledge you need:

+- [Intro] MathematicaHelpSession.nb: Start with this guy, a simple introduction into functions and plotting and some differential equations.
+- [Mid] SwingingAtwoodMachine.nb & Lagrange-and-Density-of-State.nb: For those who studied classical mechanics, and are familiar with Lagrangian mechanics.
+- [Mid] RelaxationMethod.nb: The relaxation method sor solving Laplace's equation for an electric potential.
+- [Mid] Merry-Go-Round.nb: This is also for classical mechanics, understanding different frames and the coriolis effect.
+- [Adv] QuantumOperatorsHS&More.nb: Intro to QM.
+- [Adv] CombDeltaPotential.nb: Check [here](/Files/Mathematica/CDP.pdf) for details.
+- [Adv] NumericalSchrodingerEquation.nb: Says what it does.
+- [a Favorite of mine] TransferMatrixApproach.nb: Check [here](/Files/Mathematica/TMA.pdf) for details.

+## My Undergrad Projects: Python
+For Python I have done both Physics and Chemistry, found [here](https://github.com/ibralyousef/UnderGrad/tree/main/00_Python).
+The Physics ones have clear names and was mostly a part of a "Computational Physics" course, with an extra file, namely "Monte Carlo for Gamma Ray Transport.ipynb", which was a part of "Nuclear and Particles" course.

+As for the Chemistry part, there were a part of a phenomenal course called "Computational Chemistry" which was basically an introduction into quantum Physics simulations beyond the Hydrogen atom.
+Check it out if you are comfortable enough with quantum physics, the notebooks were prepared by the instructor, and should be easily readable.

+## Final remarks

+There isn't any.
+Coding is good and you should learn it.
 Here are your memes of the post:

 |             .             |             .              |